sebvannistel/PolyglotSubs-Kodi/README.md

 6. Find and select **PolyglotSubs-Kodi** (it might be listed as a4kSubtitles or a similar name).
 7. Click on **Configure**.

-*(The existing configuration GIF can be kept here if it still provides a good general overview of navigating the settings panel.)*
+*(The existing configuration GIF from the original project that provides a good general overview of navigating the settings panel.)*
 ![configuration](https://media.giphy.com/media/kewuE4BgfOnFin0vEC/source.gif)

 Below is a description of the available settings, generally following the structure you'll find in the configuration dialog: